croy/advent-of-code-2019/README.md

 Part 2: skipping for now, probably will have to be a bit more clever.
 Should be able to drastically reduce the length of the sequence (since places can't impact places after them due to the leading zeros), but that will still leave a lot.
 Probably a broader pattern to exploit, but I'm sufficiently far behind right now I just want to get a bunch of stars and see what's left after.

+Part 2: Hint suggested to look for a pattern backwards, which made the broader pattern clear.

 ### Day 17

 Part 1: pretty straightforward